 In 2021, Samsung is trying to reboot the Galaxy S20 Ultra formula with the S21 Ultra.
 And while the differences on paper (and often in practice) aren't what you'd call huge, the end result is a more palatably priced phone with a much-improved camera system — notably addressing our two biggest gripes.

-I've been using the S21 Ultra for nearly two weeks now, and this feels very much like the phone the Galaxy S20 Ultra should have been.
+I've been using the S21 Ultra as my daily driver for two months now, and this feels very much like the phone the Galaxy S20 Ultra should have been.
 And while I think the price is still eye-popping in its own right, it's also no longer bizarrely out of step with the iPhone, lending Samsung more credibility with customers leery of the Ultra's value proposition.
 For the Samsung fan who wants a massive, uncompromising phone, this is as good as it gets.
 It also happens to be the best camera phone I've ever used.

 |Performance||A very fast phone (in spite of Samsung's slow animations), if not a very noticeable upgrade over 2020's flagships.|

 |Materials and design||I actually think Samsung improved build quality on the S21 Ultra versus the S20 Ultra.
 This phone looks and feels nicer.|

 |Cameras||The new 10x zoom is legitimately impressive, and Samsung has really toned down its processing.
 I've also seen some amazing night shots.|